NVIDIA/cuda-python/docs/_sources/module/cuda.rst.txt

     .. autoattribute:: cuda.cuda.CUjit_option.CU_JIT_MIN_CTA_PER_SM

         This option hints to the JIT compiler the minimum number of CTAs from the kernel’s grid to be mapped to a SM.
-Optimizations based on this option need either :py:obj:`~.CU_JIT_MAX_REGISTERS` or :py:obj:`~.CU_JIT_THREADS_PER_BLOCK` to be specified as well.
+This option is ignored when used together with :py:obj:`~.CU_JIT_MAX_REGISTERS` or :py:obj:`~.CU_JIT_THREADS_PER_BLOCK`.
+Optimizations based on this option need :py:obj:`~.CU_JIT_MAX_THREADS_PER_BLOCK` to be specified as well.
+For kernels already using PTX directive .minnctapersm, this option will be ignored by default.
+Use :py:obj:`~.CU_JIT_OVERRIDE_DIRECTIVE_VALUES` to let this option take precedence over the PTX directive.
 Option type: unsigned int

+        Applies to: compiler only

+    .. autoattribute:: cuda.cuda.CUjit_option.CU_JIT_MAX_THREADS_PER_BLOCK

+        Maximum number threads in a thread block, computed as the product of the maximum extent specifed for each dimension of the block.
+This limit is guaranteed not to be exeeded in any invocation of the kernel.
+Exceeding the the maximum number of threads results in runtime error or kernel launch failure.
+For kernels already using PTX directive .maxntid, this option will be ignored by default.
+Use :py:obj:`~.CU_JIT_OVERRIDE_DIRECTIVE_VALUES` to let this option take precedence over the PTX directive.
+Option type: int

+        Applies to: compiler only

+    .. autoattribute:: cuda.cuda.CUjit_option.CU_JIT_OVERRIDE_DIRECTIVE_VALUES

+        This option lets the values specified using :py:obj:`~.CU_JIT_MAX_REGISTERS`, :py:obj:`~.CU_JIT_THREADS_PER_BLOCK`, :py:obj:`~.CU_JIT_MAX_THREADS_PER_BLOCK` and :py:obj:`~.CU_JIT_MIN_CTA_PER_SM` take precedence over any PTX directives.
+(0: Disable, default; 1: Enable) Option type: int

         Applies to: compiler only